m.Stock by Mirae AssetOpen Demat Account

 According to the rules and regulations of SEBI (Securities and Exchange Board of India), a demat account is mandatory to purchase or sell securities in the Indian financial markets.
 Here’s a brief overview of the steps you need to follow to open one.

-• Step 1: Choose a depository participant
+• Step 1: Choose A Depository Participant

 In India, only two depositories currently offer demat accounts - the National Securities Depository Limited (NSDL) and the Central Depository Services Limited (CDSL).
 However, you cannot open a demat account directly through these entities.